 Here’s a quick “welcome” in action: WATCH HERE.
 Come back after you watch so I can explain what you just saw!

-The welcome is a difficult element in the service.
+“Welcome to church” is a difficult element in the service.
 Part of the problem is the allotted time.
 We typically allow three minutes.
 We are sticklers about time, so when a three-minute segment runs six minutes, it impacts ALL the programming in the church (the babies know exactly when the service was supposed to end!).
 The other issue is the amount of information we hope to communicate.
 There’s information for guests, announcements and more.

-1. Manage the time in your church welcome.
+1. Manage the Time